Does Coffee Go Bad? The Last Freshness Guide You'll Ever Need

-Instead, the National Coffee Association recommends home coffee lovers store coffee beans in an opaque, airtight container in a dark, cool space such as the pantry.
+Instead, the National Coffee Association recommends home coffee lovers store coffee beans in an opaque, airtight container in a dark and cool space such as the pantry.

 There's an ongoing debate in the coffee world about the effectiveness of storing coffee in the freezer.
-This is due to the potential for moisture to be absorbed by the beans.
+The freezer debate is due to the beans' potential for absorbing moisture.

 5 Tasty Ways to Use Old, Stale Coffee